 If you have a terminally ill child who needs support, call us on 01865 794749 to find out how we can help.

 We’re here for the whole family

-Our Family Support and Bereavement Team is here to help families deal with the challenges and concerns that go beyond the physical care of their child or young adult.
+Our Family Support and Bereavement Team is here to help families deal with the challenges and concerns that go beyond the physical care of their baby or child.
 We run a number of support groups to help families through the toughest time of their lives, and our social worker is there to help with everything from care packages to benefits and grants.
 Here are some of the support groups we offer.

 Bereaved Dads Group

 Whether you’ve lost a child recently or years ago, you are not alone.
 Many bereaved dads find they can take comfort from sharing their experiences with other dads who’ve been through the same unimaginable grief.
 Our Bereaved Dads Group is open to any bereaved dad and meets around six times a year on weekend mornings and away days.

 Parents Support Group

 If you’ve lost a child, having someone to listen and talk to can help you to cope with the overwhelming grief you’re experiencing.
 Our Parents Support Group is a place where you can meet other parents in a relaxed setting, giving you the chance to talk about your experiences with people who understand exactly what you’re going through.